mugendi/kazi-firebase/README.md

 This surely makes the awesome firebase-queue is even better!
 No?

 ## Remember to Fire Up Your Server
 If you are planning to use delayed tasks, then remember to start your server (```server.js```).
-This feature is missing in *firebase-queue* and the best best way I could think of implementing it is via redis ```EXPIRY``` command and using *keyspace notifications* to trigger the inserts.
-So, it goes without saying that you need a server/process of sorts running to subscribe to the redis nitifications.
+This feature is missing in *firebase-queue* and the best way I could think of implementing it is via redis ```EXPIRY``` command and using *keyspace notifications* to trigger the inserts.
+So, it goes without saying that you need a server/process of sorts running to subscribe to the redis notifications.
 Fire it up, probably use *PM2* to ensure it keeps running.

+When staring the server, note that the first argument you supply will act as the configuration directory path.
+Example: ```node server.js "./PATH"```.

+You can copy the server file and run it from wherever else you desire (so long as you have its dependencies installed).

 ## One Last thing...that Configuration
-There is a *config* folder within *kazi-firebase* which you shoud ensure contains two files:
+There is a *config* folder within *kazi-firebase* which you should ensure contains two files:
 - ***firebase.json*** : The file that contains your firebase authentication details from firebase.
 - ***redis.json*** : Redis Configuration file.